-The HERING WORP Waste oil recycling plants substantially add to your bottom line by producing high quality base oils from used lube oils through a non-cracking evaporation type front-end treatment coupled with our HERING RCPS for polishing the output oils.
+The HERING WORP Waste oil recycling plants substantially add to your bottom line by producing high quality base oils from used lube oils through a non-cracking evaporation type front-end treatment coupled with our HERING RCPS or AMPS for polishing the output oils.

 When you consider that you need 160 litres of crude oil to produce 2½ litres of high quality lubricating oil but only 4 litres of used oil to produce the same 2½ litres of the same quality oil then it does not make sense to incinerate or otherwise dispose of used oil.
 The HERING WORP used oil re-refining system has a comparatively small footprint, generates much of its own fuel from the feedstock being processed and with conversion costs as low as US 10 cents per litre can add up to 3 times the sales value of the oil, once processed.
 These features combined with the comparatively low investment costs of this type of waste oil re-refining system and the high quality of the output base oils make the WORP from HERING VPT an excellent solution for your re-refining needs.

 Non-Cracking Evaporator (NCE) technology converts waste oil into high value base oils